ujjval15/Mini_Projects/README.md

 lend_book(): To lend a book to a user add_book(): To add a book in the library ret_book(): To return the book in the library.

+4)newsTeller :- The task is to read the news using python.i create a program that will give you daily top 10 latest news.